 - Highlight product features or terms in your ad copy that support values like sustainable, accessible, women-owned, African American- or Black-owned, or LGBTQI-friendly.

-Microsoft Advertising Intelligence is a powerful keyword planning tool that allows you to build and expand your keyword lists using the familiar Microsoft Office Excel interface.
+Microsoft Advertising Keyword Planner is a powerful tool that allows you to build and expand your keyword lists.
 It enables you to research keywords easily and gauge their performance on the Microsoft Search Network, and then apply those insights to improve your keyword selection and campaign performance.